 The ‘Learning Transfer’ elephant

-Given you have done enough performance consultancy to ensure your training course is at least part of a viable solution, and the delegates are surrounded by resources and a culture that provides for their informal learning, how do you nurture your planted learning seeds?
+You have done enough performance consultancy to ensure your training course is at least part of a viable solution.
+The delegates are surrounded by resources and a culture that provides for their informal learning.
+So how do you nurture your planted learning seeds?
 A growing seedling needs to be protected from the elements and watered.
 I might also need scaffolding in some cases to grow tall and strong.
 These are all excellent analogies for the kind of things that need to be done to encourage a delegate to practice their newfound skills.
 They need to experiment to find out what works and how it works for them.
 They need ongoing care and attention, and yes, even a scaffolded growth and development pathway.

 By the way, if you don’t get control of those first three elephants, a sneaky fourth elephant will join in.
 It will try to destroy your ability to even sow your learning seeds.
 Let’s call the fourth elephant the ‘Brand of L&D’ elephant, but that’s an elephant story for another day…